Riskified/dynamic-environment/README.md

 ```shell
 make install run
 ```

+> Note: if you run in development mode not using the `Makefile` add `-zap-devel` to your parameters
+> for better development logging.

 On another shell session you can deploy a sample _dynamic-environment_ resource to see the effect: